sakshamhere/Security/Concepts/Active_Directory/Basics_of_Active_Directory.md

 Consider small business network with only 5 computers and 5 employees.
 In such a tiny network, you will probably be able to configure each computer separately without a problem.
 Now What if your business suddenly grows and now has 157 computers and 320 different users located across four different offices.
 In such case we use `Windows Domain`

-`Windows domain` is a group of users and computers under the administration of a given business.
+- It is a group of users and computers under the administration of a given business.

-`Wndows domain` is used to centralise the administration of users and computers of Windows computer network in a single repository called `Active Directory (AD)`
+- It is used to centralise the administration of users and computers of Windows computer network in a single repository called `Active Directory (AD)`

-And The server that runs the these Active Directory services is known as a `Domain Controller (DC).`
+- The server that runs the these Active Directory services is known as a `Domain Controller (DC).`

-Key uses of `Windows Domain` :-
+- Key uses of `Windows Domain` :-
     - `Centralised identity management`: All users across the network can be configured from Active Directory with minimum effort.
     - `Managing security policies`: You can configure security policies directly from Active Directory and apply them to users and computers across the network as needed.

 - Example: